Send email for updates

 In sum, the evidence appears to strongly support the use of this programme in schools, whether delivered by trained clinicians external to the school or trained school staff.
 However, implementations should include the expert training and supervision components unless and until it is shown that schools are able to deliver the interventions autonomously and effectively.

 commentary Relative to basic education without much if any intended prevention content, this and other studies ( below) have demonstrated substantial effects in delaying the onset of and retarding the growth of substance use.
-Few of the usual limitations on the generalisability of the findings to the normal run of schools apply to this study.
-Neither schools nor pupils were highly selected, all but a small proportion of sampled pupils were followed up, and the schools' own staff conducted the intervention.
-As the authors comment, an impediment to widespread implementation may be the availability of expert trainers and supervisors.
+However, as the authors comment, an impediment to widespread implementation may be the availability of expert trainers and supervisors.
 Another may be the willingness of schools to release four staff for three days training each followed by hours of supervision, and to let them spend many more hours addressing non-academic issues with a subset of high risk pupils.
 What may help convince them will be further results from the study if these demonstrate impacts not just on drinking but on mental health, other substance use, conduct, and academic achievement.

 Among the findings is however the narrow failure to find a statistically significant impact on regular heavy or 'binge' drinking across all high risk pupils rather than just among those already drinking at the start of the study – a finding which seems to reflect the dilution of the results due to the inclusion of pupils unlikely to go on to drink heavily.
 This finding almost certainly also means no significant impact on regular heavy drinking across all the pupils in the school.
 Drinking as such at these ages is a concern, but in the British context, even more so is teenage binge drinking.
 That the intervention could not register even a short-term impact on this priority concern will lessen its appeal.